Exclusive: Oil major BP to cut 15% of workforce

 Reuters had earlier reported the planned job cuts, citing three company sources.

+About a fifth of the job cuts will take place in Britain, where BP employs 15,000 people, a company spokesman said.

-BP also said it would find $2.5 billion in cost savings by the end of 2021 through the digitalisation and integration of its businesses.
+Like all the world’s top energy companies, BP has cut its 2020 spending plans after the coronavirus pandemic brought an unprecedented drop in demand for oil.
+BP has flagged a 25% cut to $12 billion this year and said it would find $2.5 billion in cost savings by the end of 2021 through the digitalisation and integration of its businesses.

+On Monday, however, Looney said the company is likely to need to cut costs even further.

+BP is giving no pay rises to senior employees until March 2021 and said it is unlikely to pay any cash bonuses this year.

 The job reductions are also part of Looney’s drive to make the 111-year-old oil company more nimble as it prepares for the shift to low-carbon energy, the sources said.